Frequently Asked Questions

 Q: How many hours of training are expected to be considered a Certified Aromatherapist?

 To be considered a Certified Aromatherapist, Clinical / Holistic Aromatherapist, you would select schools or instructors that offer courses ranging from a minimum of 200 hours and up to 800 hours for more advanced studies.
 The average certification program is about 350 hours.
 For more information about the standard levels of training for larger programs, there are two professional organizations for aromatherapy.
-I suggest you visit both of them:
+I suggest you visit both of them.
+If you want advice for which school might best fit your needs, you can schedule an aromatherapy consultation by phone with me.

 - The Alliance of International Aromatherapists (AIA), of which I am a charter member and the Regional Director for my area. http://www.alliance-aromatherapists.org/